Overview of Important Concepts

 Each user of the system has one of six privilege levels.
 A user of a higher level can do everything that a user of lower levels can do.
 The levels in order of increasing privilege are:

-In this guide, “admin” refers loosely to any non-patron privilege level.
+In this guide, “admin” refers loosely to any non-patron privilege level and “customer” is often used to refer to a user with the patron privilege level.

 Act on behalf of